 What to Expect with Complete Spinal Cord Injury

-About 31% of spinal cord injury patients experience complete spinal cord injury in the form of complete quadriplegia or complete paraplegia, according to the National Spinal Cord Injury Statistical Center.
+About 31% of all spinal cord injury patients have complete spinal cord injuries, according to the National Spinal Cord Injury Statistical Center.

 Paralysis often means that you won’t be able to do everyday tasks like using the restroom or taking a shower on your own.
 Most complete spinal cord injury patients become dependent upon their caregivers.